-If there’s one thing we love about working in a flexible office space, it’s the fact that we get to share knowledge, resources, ideas, and recommendations with so many interesting people.
+If there’s one thing we love about working in an authentic, community-driven workspace, it’s that we get to share knowledge, resources, ideas, and recommendations with so many unique and interesting people.

 It’s a great opportunity to break down personal barriers, learn new things, and discover stuff we probably never would have otherwise.